stephanballer/light_frame/README.md

 - `-b`, `--brightness`: LED brightness
 - `-f`, `--max-fps`: Maximum frames per second

+## In progress

+- DPMS support for MacOS and X11
+- Windows support

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.